Posts

 LGBTQ, Socialism, ProChoice – all of these things depend on a perspective that maintains the individual as his own bottom line.
 Any policy or personality that threatens the authority of the person who’s empowered themselves to dictate the difference between right and wrong is going to be first criticized, then ignored, and then, silenced.

 You don’t counter that kind of agenda without incorporating an approach that addresses the philosophical poison that refuses to acknowledge the boundaries of truth, common sense, and sound reasoning.
-You’re not questioning their logic, you’re challenging their authority and apart from asking those questions that reveal the self-defeating aspect of their philosophical foundation, in their mind, they’re either different or they’re damaged, but they’re never wrong.
+You’re not questioning their logic, you’re challenging their authority, and apart from asking those questions that reveal the self-defeating aspect of their philosophical foundation, in their mind, they’re either different or they’re damaged, but they’re never wrong.

 Johnny the Walrus

-Negative Health Consequences of Same-Sex Sexual Behavior
+Negative Health Consequences of Same-Sex Sexual Behavior – this elaborates on Dr. Francis S. Collins’ assertion that Predisposition is not destiny.

 Same Sex Marriage and the Threat to Religious Liberty